sciunto-org/python-bibtexparser/docs/source/tutorial.rst

     # Let's define a function to customize our entries.
     # It takes a record and return this record.
     def customizations(record):
-        """Use all functions delivered by the library
+        """Use some functions delivered by the library

         :param record: a record
         :returns: -- customized record